Feeding A Hunger

 The Air Baby has not fared so well in retirement and your chances of seeing one are slim indeed if you don’t travel to Europe.
 Of the 275 or so built, the only three examples known to survive intact are to be found there.

 Happily, over a six year period spanning 2003 to 2009, an E.114M was restored to airworthy condition and placed on the Swiss civil register as HB-UAF.
-It does sometimes make appearances at aviation events in Europe.
+In March of 2022, that aircraft was returned to Czech ownership and made part of the air museum collection at Točna Airport in Prague.
+It was also given the registration OK-BGV, which was its original registration when it was built in 1947.

 Another former Swiss E.114M, HB-UAD, was returned to the Czech lands and reconstructed to E.114B status with an original Praga B2 engine.
 On the Czech civil register as OK-TAU, it has been gracing Czech Skies since late 2015.